omarcossio/GetawayPlanner/README.md

-# project1B
+# project_1
-Optional edits to project_1
+Project 1 for Coding Bootcamp